 If you are applying for a kindergarten that is a member of the central enrolment scheme, we recommend that you apply for the first year your child is eligible.
 Once offered, you can defer your place if you decide to wait until the following year.

-How much does 3-year-old kindergarten cost?
+How much 3-year-old kindergarten costs

-Find more about kindergarten fees and subsidies.
+Find out more about kindergarten fees and subsidies.